Pylons/pyramid/docs/quick_tour.rst

 .. note::

     Why do this twice?
-Other systems don't make us repeat this!
+Other Python web frameworks let you create a route and associate it with a view in one step.
 As illustrated in :ref:`routes_need_ordering`, multiple routes might
     match the same URL pattern.
 Rather than provide ways to help guess, Pyramid lets you be explicit in ordering.
 Pyramid also gives